Classic Homemade Southern Pimiento Cheese

 As I mentioned above, making too many changes to this recipe results in something that is no longer Pimiento Cheese and has become a fancy cheese spread.
 There are, however, a few things you could possibly do that wouldn’t mess up the basic recipe too much.

-• For a spicy version, add one-fourth to one-half teaspoon cayenne pepper
+• For a spicy version, add one-fourth to one-half teaspoon of cayenne pepper or a few dashes of hot sauce, such as Tabasco.

-• Some people enjoy a little grated onion or a 1/4 teaspoon garlic powder mixed in (I don’t, but you might)
+• Some people enjoy a little grated onion, a tiny pinch of onion powder, or a 1/4 teaspoon of garlic powder mixed in (I don’t, but you might).

 Pimiento cheese on crackers, on celery, and in a bowl.